noubre/seekdeep/README.md

 This ensures that all peers have access to the same models available on the host machine, regardless of what models they have installed locally.

-### Collaboration Modes
+## Collaboration Modes

 SeekDeep offers two collaboration modes when interacting with peers:

 - **Collaborative Mode**: When a peer sends a query to the host's LLM, both the message and response are visible to everyone in the chat.
 All peers see all conversations.
 - **Individual Mode**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.
-(Not tested fully yet)

 Only the host can switch between modes using the dropdown in the UI.
-As a host, when you change modes, all connected peers chat modes be updated automatically.
+As a host, when you change modes, all connected peers' chat modes are updated automatically.

+### Collaboration Flow

+1. **Host Sets Mode**: The host selects either collaborative or private mode using the dropdown
+2. **Mode Broadcast**: The selection is automatically broadcast to all connected peers
+3. **UI Update**: All peers receive a system message confirming the current mode
+4. **Message Routing**:
+   - In collaborative mode: all messages and responses are shared with all peers
+   - In private mode: each peer only sees their own messages and responses

+### User Experience

+In collaborative mode, the application creates a shared workspace where:
+- All users can see queries from other users
+- All users can see responses to any query
+- Messages are color-coded and labeled with the sender's name
+- The chat history becomes a collective resource

+In private mode:
+- Each peer has a private conversation with the LLM
+- The host still processes all queries but doesn't share responses
+- The UI clearly indicates that conversations are private

-### Keyboard Shortcuts (Not tested)
+## Keyboard Shortcuts

 - **Ctrl/Cmd + Enter**: Submit the current prompt
 - **Enter**: Submit the current prompt (unless Shift is held)